the lord's prayer

 Thus, even though temptations can't originate from HIM, GOD can still permit them.
 HE can still allow us to be faced with various temptations and then use those temptations for HIS own purposes.
 The world is a classroom for the instructing and training of HIS pupils, and GOD often uses our fleshly desires to teach us spiritual realities.

-Another word in the passage which has been rendered by the translators as temptation (peirasmos) really has two very unique meanings.
+The Greek word in the passage which has been rendered by the translators as temptation (peirasmos) really has two very unique and different meanings.
 It can and often does have the sense of a strong impulse to do wrong, where one might be enticed to sin.
 But peirasmos can also mean a trial in the sense of a difficult and painful test (see Early Days of Christianity by F. W. Farrar, page 332).
 As we take the necessary time to go through the scriptures, we shall see these two senses displayed for us.

 The first occurrence of this word in the Christian Scriptures was when Yeshua was led by the spirit into the wilderness to be tempted of the Devil (MATTHEW 4:1).
 MARK tells us that He was driven by the spirit into the wilderness, and while there He was tempted by Satan (1:13).
 Without much doubt Yeshua's adversary was working here to entice Him to sin.

 This is a most intriguing record in that it shows Yeshua Himself being tempted.
 Can any right minded student really think that Satan could tempt GOD, if indeed Yeshua was GOD as most denominations teach?
 Of course not.
 Nevertheless, Yeshua was tempted.
 That must mean that the Devil was able to use Yeshua's own physical desires in an effort to entice Him to sin.
 But it didn't work because Yeshua set aside His own desires and anchored Himself to GOD's word.
+He didn't enter into the temptation

 In this same sense, peirasmos is used by Luke in Yeshua's parable of the sower and his seed.
 A sower went out to sow his seed, and as he sowed some fell by the wayside, some upon a rock, some among thorns and some on good ground.

 In His interpretation of the parable, Yeshua stated that the seed represented the word of GOD.
 That which fell on the rock were they which "when they hear, receive the word with joy; and these have no root, which for a while believe, and in time of temptation [peirasmos] fall away" (LUKE 8:13).
-Matthew intimates that the temptation was tribulation and persecution (MATTHEW 13:21).
+Matthew intimates that this temptation was tribulation and persecution (MATTHEW 13:21).
 These are things which test or try the faith of new believers.
 Without being rooted and nourished in a good soil, when trying times come the novice is disposed to turn away from the word.
 Thus when put to the test they often fail to endure.

 There is an enlightening occurrence of peirazo (the verb form of peirasmos) in a conversation which Yeshua had with the apostle Philip.